PRIMED-Ancestry-Inference/PCA_projection/README.md

 --- | ---
 ref_loadings | File with SNP loadings (e.g. snp_loadings output from create_pca_projection)
 ref_freqs | File with variant frequencies (e.g. var_freq_counts output from create_pca_projection)
-vcf | Array of VCF files (possibly split by chromosome) min_overlap | minimum overlap between variants in loadings and vcf files (default 0.95).
+ref_pcs (optional) | PCs from running PCA on reference dataset ref_groups (optional) | Two-column tsv file of subject_id and group from reference dataset groups_file (optional) | Two-column tsv file of subject_id and group from sample dataset vcf | Array of VCF files (possibly split by chromosome) min_overlap | minimum overlap between variants in loadings and vcf files (default 0.95).
 If the overlap is less than this threshold, PCA will not be run and the workflow will exit.